slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 'Know who you’re dealing with: do not offend the wrong person.'
 'Avoid stepping into a great man’s shoes.' -- Robert Greene (1st, 9th and 41st law of power)*

 > *'Weak managers believe if an employee becomes irreplaceable, they have become expendable.
 Keeping employees dispensable is more important than keeping skilled talent.
-Their actions aren't random or stupid.'*
+Their actions aren’t random or stupid.'*

-> *'Higher the status, more exposure to parasites whose transmission isn't environmentally mediated.'*
+> *'Higher the status, more exposure to parasites whose transmission isn’t environmentally mediated.'*

 > *'The highest form of the art of power is the ability to distinguish the wolves from the lambs, the foxes from hares, the hawks from vultures.'*

-> *'Social cartography: who's the decision maker, to whom people are speaking and who is speaking.'*
+> *'Social cartography: who’s the decision maker, to whom people are speaking and who is speaking.'*

-HOWEVER... don't vow to the gatekeepers.
+HOWEVER... don’t vow to the gatekeepers.
 Most people are basically afraid of their superiors.
 Someone’s position does not make them important.
 You can replace them as quickly as they can replace you.
-It's a business relationship.
+It’s a business relationship.

 > *'No hay prepotencia más ridícula que la que se destila de la creencia de que recopilar talento ajeno es un talento.' -- Jorge Luis Borges*